yAOwzers/tp/docs/UserGuide.md

 The tasks save file is formatted as follows.

-First, one line containing only an integer number `n` indicating the number of tasks in the list.
+First, one line containing only a number indicating the number of tasks in the list.

-This is followed by `n` sets of 3 lines each.
-The first line contains the name of the task.
-The second line contains the deadline of the task, in the format `dd-MM-YYYY hhmm`.
-The third line contains a value `true` or `false`, indicating whether the task is done. `true` means it is done, `false` means it is not done.
+Then, we have each of your tasks, stored as 3 lines each.

+The first line contains the title of the task.

+The second line contains the due date and time of the task, formatted as `DD-MM-YYYY HHMM`.

+The third line contains `true` or `false`, indicating if the task has been marked as done. (`true` means it has been marked as done, `false` means it has not)

 Here is an example of the contents of a tasks save file: